Kaludii/ChatGPT-Turbo-SMS/README.md

     `start ngrok`

-9. Copy the webhook URL from the ngrok window followed by `/sms`, similar to 3A from the running locally section.
+9. Copy the webhook URL from the ngrok window followed by `/sms` and add it to the two Twlio sections, similar to 3A from the running locally section.

 10. Detach from the `tmux` session by pressing `Ctrl-b` followed by `d`.